 Goodwillie's calculus of functors, developed in the series of papers~\cite{goodwillie:1990,goodwillie:1991,goodwillie:2003}, provides a systematic way to apply ideas from ordinary calculus to homotopy theory.
 For example, central to this functor calculus is the `Taylor tower', an analogue of the Taylor series, which comprises a sequence of `polynomial' approximations to a functor between categories of topological spaces or spectra.

-The purpose of this paper is to explore a slightly different analogy, also proposed by Goodwillie, where we view the categories of topological spaces or spectra (or, to be more precise, the corresponding $\infty$-categories) as analogues of smooth manifolds, and the functors between those categories as playing the role of smooth maps.
-Our main goal is to make this analogy precise by introducing a common framework within which both theories exist as examples.
+The purpose of this paper is to explore a slightly different analogy, also proposed by Goodwillie, where we view the categories of topological spaces or spectra (or, to be more precise, the corresponding $\infty$-categories) as analogues of smooth manifolds and the functors between those categories as playing the role of smooth maps.
+Our main goal is to make this analogy precise by introducing a common framework within which both Goodwillie calculus and the calculus of smooth manifolds exist as examples.
 That framework is the theory of \emph{tangent categories}\footnote{The phrase `tangent category' is unfortunately used in the literature to describe two different objects, both of which feature extensively in this paper.
 We follow Cockett and Cruttwell's terminology, and use `tangent category' to refer to the broader notion: a category whose objects admit tangent bundles.
-The notion referred to by, for example, Harpaz-Nuiten-Prasma in the title of~\cite{harpaz/nuiten/prasma:2019} will for us be called the `tangent bundle' on a category (or $\infty$-category).} of Cockett and Cruttwell~\cite{cockett/cruttwell:2014}, extended to $\infty$-categories.
+The notion referred to by, for example, Harpaz-Nuiten-Prasma in the title of~\cite{harpaz/nuiten/prasma:2019} will for us be called the `tangent bundle of an ($\infty$-)category'.} of Cockett and Cruttwell~\cite{cockett/cruttwell:2014}, extended to $\infty$-categories.

 A central object in the calculus of manifolds is the tangent bundle construction: associated to each smooth manifold $M$ is another smooth manifold $TM$ along with a projection $p_M: TM \to M$ as well as various other structure maps that, among other things, make $p_M$ into a vector bundle for each $M$.
 The first step in merging functor calculus with differential geometry is to describe the `tangent bundle' for an $\infty$-category, such as that of spaces or spectra.